deanstein/CinderellaCityProject/README.md

 # Known Issues

-As this is a work in progress, some issues are known and will be fixed in future updates:
+The simulation is still under development, so some issues are known and will be fixed in future updates:

 - Large areas of both time periods are unfinished.